Share the Sanatan wisdom

 The stones which are used in the construction of this temple are- Chlorite, Laterite, and Khondalite.
 These all are the different types of Sandstones.
 The Khondalite stones withers quickly and because of that, the erosion in the temple is clearly seen in the temple complex.
 Various areas of the temple are damaged due to erosion.

 According to one tale, the magnetic force of the Magnet placed on the top of the temple was so strong that it would cause various troubles with the compasses of the ships that passed along that area.
-And because of that, the navigation would be difficult for the sailors.
-To prevent their ships and also to save their business or trade, the Portuguese traders destroyed the temple and stolen the loadstone.
+And because of that, navigation would be difficult for the sailors.
+To prevent their ships and also to save their business or trade, the Portuguese traders destroyed the temple and stole the loadstone.
 This is believed one of the causes of the destruction of the temple.
 As there are not any historical pieces of evidence or proof of this event it’s only supposed to be a myth nowadays.
 No one knows whether the magnet existed or not.

 By Train: Puri Railway Station is the nearest railway station from the Konark Temple.
 It is 30 km from Konark.

 By Air: Bhubaneswar Airport or Biju Patnaik International Airport is 65 km and around an hour-long drive from the Konark Sun Temple.
 You can easily get taxis on hire to reach Konark from the airport.